Estimating consumption-based costs

 When you need to run in dedicated VMs or in isolation, use custom images, or want to use your excess App Service plan capacity.
 Uses regular App Service plan billing.
 Cost is based on your chosen pricing tier.

-You should always choose the plan that best supports the feature, performance, and cost requirements for your function executions.
+You should always choose the option that best supports the feature, performance, and cost requirements for your function executions.
 To learn more, see Azure Functions scale and hosting.

 Durable Functions can also run in both of these plans.
 To learn more about the cost considerations when using Durable Functions, see Durable Functions billing.